 - A one-page letter from the student evaluating the experience; and

 - A one-page letter from the faculty mentor evaluating the experience.

-Students are also expected to make a brief oral presentation summarizing their summer's work at the Big Dig or a similar Center for the Humanities event occurring in early Fall.
+Students are also expected to make a brief oral presentation and create a poster summarizing their summer's work at Celebrate the Humanities! or a similar Center for the Humanities event occurring in early Fall.
 Students are required to attend a Zoom workshop with their faculty mentors in late summer to rehearse and refine their presentations and posters.

 The student's application and the faculty mentor's letter of recommendation (sent separately) must be submitted electronically to the Program Assistant firstname.lastname@example.org by the last (working) day of February for projects for the following summer.